habbis/ansible_role_gitea/README.md

 =========

-This ansible role setup gitea server all in one with postgres database.
+This ansible role setup gitea server all in one with postgres databasea and haproxy as a reverse proxy for gitea

 See defaults/main.yml for variables .

 Postgres tuning is set to use 1G ram.

+---

 This ansible template is using jenkins multibranch pipeline to test ansible-playbooks and you need docker installed on the build node.